-The Securities and Exchange Commission (the "SEC") recently proposed new rule 2a-5 (the "Proposed Rule") under the Investment Company Act of 1940 (the "1940 Act") to provide a framework for the fair valuation of portfolio investments of registered open-end and closed-end investment companies ("registered funds") and business development companies ("BDCs," and with registered funds, "funds").1 Under section 2(a)(41) of the 1940 Act, securities in a fund's portfolio for which market quotations are "readily available"2 must be valued at their market value, and all other securities and assets must be valued at their "fair value as determined in good faith by the [fund's] board of directors."
-Section 2(a)(41) contains one of only a few specific references in the 1940 Act to a duty imposed on a fund's board of directors,3 yet prior to the current rule proposal, the most recent SEC guidance with respect to fair valuation by funds was in a pair of statements issued in 1969 and 1970.4 The fund industry has long sought updated guidance from the SEC with respect to
+Liu v.
+SEC: The US Supreme Court Upholds the SEC's Power to Obtain Disgorgement in Civil Actions, but with Important Limitations he Securities and Exchange Commission (SEC) recently proposed new Rule 2a-5 (Proposed Rule) under the Investment Company Act of 1940 (1940 Act) to provide a framework for the fair valuation of portfolio investments of registered open-end and closed-end investment companies (registered funds) and business development companies (BDCs), and with registered funds (funds).
+Under Section 2(a)(41) of the 1940 Act, securities in a fund's portfolio for which market quotations are "readily available" must be valued at their market value, and all other securities and assets must be valued at their "fair value as determined in good faith by the [fund's] board of directors."
+Section 2(a)(41) contains one of only a few specific references in the 1940 Act to a duty imposed on a fund's board of directors, yet prior to the current rule proposal, the most recent SEC guidance with respect to fair valuation by funds was in a pair of statements issued in 1969 and 1970.
+The fund industry has long sought updated guidance from the SEC with respect to fair valuation generally, and, more specifically, with respect to the delegation of a board's duties for fair valuation to the fund's investment adviser and sub-adviser (together, adviser).